-Briefly, the synthetic control by SMM means that the overall result is defined 'by the design', by interactions between the methods much more than by the results given by each method itself.
+Briefly, the synthetic SMM control means that the overall result is defined pretty much 'by the design', by interactions between the methods than by the outcomes from each method itself.

-Four methods are discussed in this section, INCONSISTENCY, CROSSWORD, FUNNEL, and CALEIDOSCOPE.
-There are much more methods under the SMM control: induction, juxtapositions etc. Not everything touching the problem is described to the sake of clarity and brevity.
-In general all the methods are collaborative as shown above: FUNNEL-INCONSISTENCY-CALEIDOSCOPE in fig. 14 or CROSSWORD-CALEIDOSCOPE in fig. 11...
-On the other hand, all the methods are competitive where 'the fittest survives' principle means the following.
+Method interactions between INCONSISTENCY, CROSSWORD, FUNNEL, and CALEIDOSCOPE are discussed in this section.
+There exist much more methods under SMM control, say induction, juxtapositions etc. Not everything is described to the sake of clarity and brevity.
+In general all the methods are collaborative as shown above: FUNNEL-INCONSISTENCY-CALEIDOSCOPE in fig. 18 or CROSSWORD-CALEIDOSCOPE in fig. 15.
+Briefly, all of those interactions have been visually depicted in pictures above.
+On the other hand, all methods are competitive, and 'the fittest survives' principle means the following.
 As described, many processes should be executed in parallel but the computer resources are reserved for the high priority methods.
-The lowest priority is the constant inconsistence test, it runs if some free resources.
-The highest priority are user modeling, intruder modeling and expert- or user-ordered goals.
-Methods that brought many successful results in the past get higher priority.
-The security administrator may change the set of priorities.
+The lowest priority belongs to the constantly active test on inconsistency which runs if any free resources.
+The highest priority belongs to user modeling, intruder modeling and expert- or user-ordered goals.
+Methods that brought a lot of successful results in the past gather higher priority.
+The security administrator may shift the set of priorities at any time

-Query processing, statistical inference and other knowledge discovery technologies may collaborate with the presented methods but they are included under the same SMM control.
-As stated above, our goal isn't to make a method that will substitute the best contemporary methods but SMM is a good addition to them.
-The wide part of the funnel in fig. 14 shows that the resolution process may start using statistics in the lack of knowledge and then go the desired direction when statistical methods are shifted by other knowledge acquisition methods.
-This important part of SMM is described in [12].
+Well known query processing, statistical inference and other knowledge discovery technologies will easily collaborate with the presented methods but they are included under the same SMM control.
+As stated above, our goal isn't a method substituting the best contemporary methods but making a good addition to them.
+The wide part of the funnel in fig. 18 shows that the resolution process may start using statistics in the lack of knowledge and then go to the desired direction when statistical methods are shifted by other knowledge acquisition methods.
+This important part of SMM is described in [13].

-4. Realisations
+4. Realizations

-The presented system source codes are written in different languages: C++, VB, OWL and Prolog.
+The presented system source codes are written in different languages: C++, VB, and Prolog.
+It is convenient to use the applications in freeware like RDF, OWL, Ontoclean or Protégé.
 Many of the described procedures rely on the usage of different models/ ontologies in addition to the domain knowledge thus the latter are metaknowledge forms.
 In knowledge-poor environment the human-machine interactions have a great role, and the metaknowledge helps make the dialog more effective and less boring to the human.
 The dialog forms are divided in 5 categories from 1='informative' to 5='silent' system.
-Knowledge and metaknowledge fusion is always documented: where the knowledge comes from, etc. This is our main principle: every knowledge is useful and if the system is well organized, it will help us resolve some difficult situations.
+Knowledge and metaknowledge fusion is always documented: where the knowledge comes from, etc. This is the main presented principle: every part of knowledge is useful and if the system is well organized, it will help us resolve some difficult situations.

-We rely on nonsymmetric reply 'surprise and win', on the usage of unknown codes in combination with well known methods, and on the high speed of automatic reply in some simple cases e.g. to halt the network connection when the attack is detected.
+We rely on nonsymmetrical reply 'surprise and win', on the usage of unknown codes in combination with well known methods, and on the high speed of automatic reply in some simple cases e.g. to halt the network connection when the attack is detected.
 If any part of ISS is infected or changed aiming at reverse engineering or other goals, then the system will automatically erase itself and in some evident cracking cases a harmful reply will follow.
 The above represented models of users and environment are used in the case.
 Therefore different SMM realizations are not named IDS but ISS because they include some limited automatic reply to illegal activities.